 M-O-O-N spells The Stand.
 Stephen King’s epic, end of days tome, detailing the final battle between good and evil and going down in the Midwest of all places, is set for another reboot.
 Envisioning the apocalypse and post-apocalypse all in one fell swoop, The Stand is King’s fourth novel, written more than thirty years ago.
-But the story still holds up and the scope of the book could make for great television.
+But the story still holds up and the scope of the book could make for great television and has made for a great The Stand miniseries in the past.

-This time, CBS All-Access, the company’s answer to the streaming revolution of content across platforms, announced they’d put it miniseries form.
+This time, CBS All-Access, the company’s answer to the streaming revolution of content across platforms, has announced they’ll again put The Stand in miniseries form.
 Back in the mid-90’s The Stand also got the miniseries treatment starring the likes of Molly Ringwold, Rob Lowe, Gary Sinise and even Ed Harris to name just a few.
 I know because I taped that bad boy on the old VHS and watched the first episode of it about 50 times humming along to “Don’t Dream It’s Over” by Crowded House during one of the opening sequences.
 It was a macabre scene but it stuck with you.

 CBS will go with a ten-episode miniseries route here, the same number of episodes the first miniseries got.
 There’s quite a bit we know already about how things will unfold with this new version of The Stand miniseries.